ECE360 - Critical Issues in Safety and Child Protection

 Burwood: 1 x 3 hour Seminar per week, learning experiences are also via CloudDeakin.

 Waurn Ponds and Warrnambool: Learning experiences are via CloudDeakin.
-Students are also required to attend a 3 day intensive.
+Students are also required to attend 3 full days of intensive workshops.

 In this unit, students will be introduced to relevant legislation, policies and practices essential to securing children's safety, with children's rights and professional ethics forming a conceptual framework.
 Child maltreatment and child protection will provide a major focus together with appropriate responses via policies, ethical practices, statutory requirements and preventive curriculum work.
 Attendant professional roles and obligations will be considered.
 Key topics include: